Comparison of non-archimedean and logarithmic mirror constructions via the Frobenius structure theorem: Introduction

 \section{Introduction}

 Since the research area was conceived in the 90s, Mirror Symmetry has been explored using a wide range of geometric perspectives.
-In this paper, we will compare two approaches to the subject which have recently proven fruitful, one using non-archimedean geometry constructed by Keel and Yu in $\cite{archmirror}$, and the other using logarithmic geometry constructed both in $\cite{int_mirror}$ and $\cite{scatt}$ by Gross and Siebert.
-In both approaches, to certain classes of log Calabi-Yau pairs, $(X,D)$, we can construct a mirror family $Spec\text{ }R_{(X,D)}$, as a family over a formal neighborhood of a point in $Spec\text{ }\kk[NE(X)]$.
-However, the multiplicative structure of the ring of functions on these families a priori takes into account very different types of data.
-In the Keel-Yu construction, the algebra is constructed out of data coming from naive counts of non-archimedean analytic disks intersecting the boundary $X\setminus D$ in finite number of places, while the Gross-Siebert mirror is constructed from virtual counts of log curves, which generally will have components lying entirely in the boundary.
+In this paper, we will compare two approaches to the subject which have recently proven fruitful, one using non-archimedean geometry constructed by Keel and Yu in \cite{archmirror}, and the other using logarithmic geometry constructed by Gross and Siebert \cite{int_mirror} and \cite{scatt}.
+In both approaches, to certain classes of log Calabi-Yau pairs, $(X,D)$, we can construct a mirror family over a formal neighborhood of a point in $Spec\text{ }\kk[NE(X)]$.
+However, the multiplicative structure of the ring of functions on these families takes into account very different types of data.
+In the Keel-Yu construction, the algebra is constructed out of data coming from naive counts of non-archimedean analytic disks intersecting $D$ at a finite number of places, while the Gross-Siebert mirror is constructed from virtual counts of log stable maps, which generally will have components lying entirely in the boundary $D$.
 We will see that in most settings in which both mirror have been constructed, they give the same result.